 In the fall of 2020, longtime patent attorney David Casimir started a non-profit organization called Porta Sophia along with co-founder Bill Linton to fight what they consider to be “bad” patents on psychedelics...

-Read The Microdose Interview
+Read Microdose Interview

 Compass Pathways has been aggressively using patent claims to corner the market on psychedelic-assisted treatments.